 The history of sports photography is a long and varied one, dating back to the early days of the medium itself.
 Early sports photographers were often limited by the technology of the day, but still managed to capture some incredible moments.
 As technology improved, so too did sports photography, with faster shutter speeds and more sophisticated equipment allowing for ever-more impressive images.

-Today, sports photography is an incredibly popular genre, with both amateur and professional photographers striving to capture perfect moments of action and athletic prowess.
+Is an incredibly popular genre, with both amateur and professional photographers striving to capture perfect moments of action and athletic prowess.
 Whether it’s capturing a key moment in a major sporting event, or simply snapping a photo of your child during their weekend soccer game, sports photography remains a hugely popular way to freeze time and preserve memories.

 The earliest examples of sports photography date back to the mid-19th century, when photographer Eadweard Muybridge used a series of high-speed cameras to capture images of a horse in motion.
 These images proved incredibly popular, and Muybridge went on to photograph a number of other sporting events, including boxing matches and horse races.